Citation, DOI and case data

 - cricopharyngeal bars are relatively common on barium swallows

-- mostly asymptomatic with dysphagia resulting from a different pathology (as in this case from thoracic oesophageal dysmotlity)
+- mostly asymptomatic with dysphagia resulting from a different pathology (as in this case from thoracic esophageal dysmotlity)

-- associated with gastro-oesophageal reflux disease and Zenker's diverticulum
+- associated with gastro-esophageal reflux disease and Zenker's diverticulum